| Libraries | Publishers | Authors, Resources & Sources |

 Elk’s World" will be a valuable resource.
 "Black Elk’s World" offers

-the full text of the twenty-first century edition of Black Elk Speaks."- Native Writers Speak "Winners of the North American Indian Prose Award"
+Native Writers Speak “Winners of the North American Indian Prose Award”

-- Indian History And Genealogy 'As it pertains to the good Sachem Massasoit of the Wampanoag Tribe and his Descendants, With an Appendix By Ebenezer W. Peirce of Freetwon, Mass.
+Indian History And Genealogy ‘As it pertains to the good Sachem Massasoit of the Wampanoag Tribe and his Descendants, With an Appendix By Ebenezer W. Peirce of Freetwon, Mass.
 Published by Zerviah Gould Mitchell.
-1878.'
-"It is my pleasure to make this extraordinary book available to the public." --Susan S. Martin, Worthington, MA
+1878.’
+“It is my pleasure to make this extraordinary book available to the public.” –Susan S. Martin, Worthington, MA

-- New England Indians ~*~ Online Book: Indian History And Genealogy 'As it pertains to the good Sachem Massasoit of the Wampanoag Tribe and his Descendants, With an Appendix By Ebenezer W. Peirce of Freetwon, Mass.
+New England Indians ~*~ Online Book: Indian History And Genealogy ‘As it pertains to the good Sachem Massasoit of the Wampanoag Tribe and his Descendants, With an Appendix By Ebenezer W. Peirce of Freetwon, Mass.
 Published by Zerviah Gould Mitchell.
-1878.'
-"This is the story of a conquered people, told by those who conquered them.
-It has a definite beginning, but the ending is yet to be written." --Susan S. Martin, Worthington, MA
+1878.’
+“This is the story of a conquered people, told by those who conquered them.
+It has a definite beginning, but the ending is yet to be written.” –Susan S. Martin, Worthington, MA

-- Books by Bruce Stapleton, offered by iUniverse.com "A native of Oklahoma, Bruce Stapleton has had a long-time interest in American Indian history.
-After graduating from the University of Oklahoma and military service, he has pursued careers in journalism, military intelligence, and software training and support."
+Books by Bruce Stapleton, offered by iUniverse.com “A native of Oklahoma, Bruce Stapleton has had a long-time interest in American Indian history.
+After graduating from the University of Oklahoma and military service, he has pursued careers in journalism, military intelligence, and software training and support.”

-- Read The Hollyhocks Trail ~ by Bruce Stapleton "A gripping story of redemption and reconciliation, set amid the turmoil of Cherokee removal, the Trail of Tears, and the Civil War.
+Read The Hollyhocks Trail ~ by Bruce Stapleton “A gripping story of redemption and reconciliation, set amid the turmoil of Cherokee removal, the Trail of Tears, and the Civil War.
 Josh and Nelley grew up together in what now is northern Georgia.
 Separated as children during the Indian removal of 1838, the book traces their tragic experiences on the “Trail of Tears” and their disjoined lives up to the end of the Civil War.
-A story of redemption and reconciliation, it is full of insights into Cherokee history and culture."
+A story of redemption and reconciliation, it is full of insights into Cherokee history and culture.”
 Paperback ISBN: 0-595-12458-5

-- Read Watonka ~ by Bruce Stapleton "Mysterious visitors help the Great Spirit bring peace to the tormented souls of Arapaho ghost dancers.
+Read Watonka ~ by Bruce Stapleton “Mysterious visitors help the Great Spirit bring peace to the tormented souls of Arapaho ghost dancers.
 In a dream, the Great Spirit reveals to the descendant of a Sioux warrior how children will help bring peace to the tormented spirits of Arapaho ghost dancers.
 Two mysterious young visitors join forces with two boys in a small Oklahoma town, and are led to Little Fox, the great-niece of a revered Cheyenne medicine man.
-The children uncover a long-forgotten journal of the medicine man, which describes a Cherokee formulae used many years before to cure Arapaho chief Watonka of cancer."
-Paperback - ISBN: 0-595-12926-9
+The children uncover a long-forgotten journal of the medicine man, which describes a Cherokee formulae used many years before to cure Arapaho chief Watonka of cancer.”
+Paperback – ISBN: 0-595-12926-9

-- Forgotten Founder ~ By Bruce E. Johansen 'Benjamin Franklin, the Iroquois and the Rationale for the American Revolution' "Complete on-line reproduction, reprinted with permission of the author.
+Forgotten Founder ~ By Bruce E. Johansen ‘Benjamin Franklin, the Iroquois and the Rationale for the American Revolution’ “Complete on-line reproduction, reprinted with permission of the author.
 Courtesy of rat haus.
 We are very grateful to Bruce Johansen for his generosity of spirit in allowing us to replicate this book.
-Hardcopy is available as a trade paperback for $9.95 from Harvard Common Press, 535 Albany Street, Boston, MA 02118."
+Hardcopy is available as a trade paperback for $9.95 from Harvard Common Press, 535 Albany Street, Boston, MA 02118.”

-- The Mille Lacs Band of Ojibwe Presents Our Educational Comic Book Series
+The Mille Lacs Band of Ojibwe Presents Our Educational Comic Book Series

-- A Hero's Voice * Download Entire Comic (PDF) * A Teacher's Guide
+A Hero’s Voice * Download Entire Comic (PDF) * A Teacher’s Guide

-- Dreams of Looking Up * Download Entire Comic (PDF) * A Teacher's Guide
+Dreams of Looking Up * Download Entire Comic (PDF) * A Teacher’s Guide

-- The Woodlands Video and Teacher's Guide "The Story of the Mille Lacs Ojibwe" (Video Documentary and Teacher's Guide about the history of the Mille Lacs Band of Ojibwe.
+The Woodlands Video and Teacher’s Guide “The Story of the Mille Lacs Ojibwe” (Video Documentary and Teacher’s Guide about the history of the Mille Lacs Band of Ojibwe.
 Narrated by Graham Greene)

-- National Museum of the American Indian (NMAI) ~*~ Smithsonian Institute
+National Museum of the American Indian (NMAI) ~*~ Smithsonian Institute

-- Native Networks (NMAI English) "The Film and Video Center of the National Museum of the American Indian (NMAI) announces a unique new Website devoted to Native American media: film, video, radio, television and new media, throughout the Americas.
+Native Networks (NMAI English) “The Film and Video Center of the National Museum of the American Indian (NMAI) announces a unique new Website devoted to Native American media: film, video, radio, television and new media, throughout the Americas.
 The site presents feature articles and related links, Native media news, resources for producers and for the general public and a catalog of outstanding recent productions.
-The Website is bilingual-English and Spanish."
+The Website is bilingual-English and Spanish.”

-- Rede Sindigenas (NMAI Español) "El Film and Video Center del National Museum of the American Indian (NMAI) presenta un nuevo y único sitioweb dedicado a los medios de comunicación indígenas: cine, video, radio, televisión y nuevos medios-de toda América.
+Rede Sindigenas (NMAI Español) “El Film and Video Center del National Museum of the American Indian (NMAI) presenta un nuevo y único sitioweb dedicado a los medios de comunicación indígenas: cine, video, radio, televisión y nuevos medios-de toda América.
 El sitio presenta artículos y vínculos a sitios relacionados, noticias del ámbito de los medios de comunicación, datos y recursos para realizadores y para el público en general, además de un catálogo de sobresalientes producciones recientes.
-El sitio es bilingüe-en inglés y español."
+El sitio es bilingüe-en inglés y español.”

-- Taking From The Heart American Indian Activists Featured
+Taking From The Heart American Indian Activists Featured

 in "People of the Seventh Fire" By Brenda Norrell

-- The Seminole Tribe of Florida: "Legendes of the Seminole" by Betty Mae Jumper
+The Seminole Tribe of Florida: “Legendes of the Seminole” by Betty Mae Jumper

-- Forward by James Billie Chairman, Seminole Tribe of Florida
+Forward by James Billie Chairman, Seminole Tribe of Florida

-- The Legend of Gray Bear A sample story...
+The Legend of Gray Bear A sample story…

-- The Seminole Tribune: "The Native's Voice"
+The Seminole Tribune: “The Native’s Voice”

 (Member of the Native American Journalist Association)

-- The Unconquered Seminoles by Dru J. Murray "Absolutely Florida Magazine"
+The Unconquered Seminoles by Dru J. Murray “Absolutely Florida Magazine”

 (Florida History - Native Peoples)

-- The Unofficial N. Scott Momaday Cover Page
+The Unofficial N. Scott Momaday Cover Page

-- Research: A Pulitzer Prize winning Native American Author
+Research: A Pulitzer Prize winning Native American Author

-- Information on "House Made of Dawn"
+Information on “House Made of Dawn”

-- Some Reviews of "The Ancient Child"
+Some Reviews of “The Ancient Child”

-- Information on acquiring: copies of movies, television shows, videos, transcripts, etc.
+Information on acquiring: copies of movies, television shows, videos, transcripts, etc.

-- Jim Thorpe: Athlete of the Century Campaign (1888-1953) Read "Jim Thorpe, World's Greatest Athlete" by Gregory Richards.
+Jim Thorpe: Athlete of the Century Campaign (1888-1953) Read “Jim Thorpe, World’s Greatest Athlete” by Gregory Richards.
 Foreward by Grace Thorpe.

-- Printable petition: declaring Jim Thorpe "America's Greatest All Around Athlete of the Century".
+Printable petition: declaring Jim Thorpe “America’s Greatest All Around Athlete of the Century”.

-- Life Web - The Works & Workings of Elisabet Sahtouris: "Earthdance" is a book about Living systems in Evolution, available for reading by taking this path.
+Life Web – The Works & Workings of Elisabet Sahtouris: “Earthdance” is a book about Living systems in Evolution, available for reading by taking this path.

-- The On-Line Books Page Hosted at the University of Pennsylvania.
+The On-Line Books Page Hosted at the University of Pennsylvania.

-- American Indian Stories By Zitkala-Sa (Gertrude Bonnin)
+American Indian Stories By Zitkala-Sa (Gertrude Bonnin)

 Dakota Sioux Indian, Washington Hayworth Publishing House 1921